 I think the easiest way to learn is to do.
 In this tutorial you can try the javascript right in the browser and see results immediately.
 The aim is to understand how the basic data structures behave and what we can do with them.
-If you want to learn more programming this is fundamental.
+Errors from wrong datatypes are common in javascript so it is nice to know they exist and how they can mess up your visualization.

 First open your dev tools: